What is cholera?

 Symptoms can appear anywhere from six hours to five days after exposure, but usually appear within two to three days after exposure.

 How is cholera diagnosed?

 Special laboratory testing of a stool sample is needed to confirm that a person has cholera.

 What is the treatment for cholera?

 Persons with symptoms of cholera should seek medical care immediately.
 The most important treatment is replacement of fluid lost from the body due to diarrhea.
-It is very important that special replacement fluids containing the right balance of electrolytes (sodium, chloride, and potassium), sugar and water are used to replace the fluids lost due to diarrhea.
-In severe illness, intravenous (I.V.) fluids may be necessary.
+It is very important that special replacement fluids containing the right balance of electrolytes (sodium, chloride, and potassium), sugar and water are used to replace the lost fluids.
+In severe illness, intravenous (I.V.) fluids might be necessary.
 Antibiotics are also sometimes used.

 How can cholera be prevented?

-Two vaccines for cholera have been developed, but they are not available in the U.S. and are not recommended for travelers.
-The vaccines require two doses over several weeks, and provide only partial protection of short duration.
+An oral cholera vaccine has been approved for use in the United States in adults 18–64 years of age who are traveling to an area of active cholera transmission.
+Three other vaccines for cholera have been developed, but they are not available in the United States.
 Prospective travelers to areas where cholera is common should carefully follow recommendations for obtaining safe food and water at their destination, and seek medical attention promptly if they develop symptoms of cholera.

 How can I get more information about cholera?

 - If you have concerns about cholera, contact your healthcare provider.